miglopst/PIM_NDP_papers/README.md

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)[ISPASS 2014][NDC: Analyzing the impact of 3D-stacked memory + logic devices on MapReduce workloads]<br/>
 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)[HPDC 2014][TOP-PIM: Throughput-Oriented Programmable Processing in Memory]<br/>
 This design restricts PIM processing logic to execute on only non-cacheable data, which forces cores within the CPU to read PIM data directly from DRAM<br/>
+This paper assumes PIM cores to be streaming multiprocessor style to utilize the internal bandwidth of HMC.<br/>
 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)[IBM 2015][Active Memory Cube: A processing-in-memory architecture for exascale systems]<br/>
 ![#1589F0](https://placehold.it/15/1589F0/000000?text=+)[ISCA 2015][A scalable processing-in-memory accelerator for parallel graph processing]<br/>
 Granularity: entire application<br/>